digiampietro/myrootfs/README.md

  * QEMU is able, emulating the Mainstone board, to successfully boot the unmodified original kernel and original root file system;

- * The applications we are interested in crash in QEMU, because of missing, special purpose devices, on the emulated board;
+ * The application we are interested in crashes in QEMU, because of missing, special purpose devices, on the emulated board;

  * Some graphical applications start in QEMU, can display the initial